Pop Culture Madness!

 Gene Hackman and Dustin Hoffman took acting classes together in 1956.
 Their classmates voted them "Least Likely to Succeed."

-A killer fog blanketed London in 1952 and left as many as 12,000 people dead.
+A killer fog blanketed London in 1952, leaving as many as 12,000 people dead.
 It led to Parliament passing the first Clean Air Act in 1956.

-The Olympic Closing Ceremony tradition of athletes mingling and celebrating together began at the 1956 games following a suggestion by a 17 year old Chinese student, John Wing, who thought the idea would ease the many political tensions present at those games.
+The Olympic Closing Ceremony tradition of athletes mingling and celebrating together began at the 1956 games following a suggestion by a 17-year-old Chinese student, John Wing, who thought the idea would ease the many political tensions at those games.

-The United States passed the Refrigerator Safety Act, which made it mandatory for all fridges to be magnetically sealed.
+The United States passed the Refrigerator Safety Act, which required all fridges to be magnetically sealed.
 This was due to the high amount of children who suffocated in latched refrigerators.

-The infamous 'Priory of Scion' that many people believe is a secret organization who protects the on-going Merovingian bloodline of Jesus Christ and Mary Magdalene is not ancient organization.
-It was founded in 1956 "for the defense of the rights and the freedom of affordable housing".
+The infamous ‘Priory of Scion’, which many people believe is a secret organization that protects the ongoing Merovingian bloodline of Jesus Christ and Mary Magdalene, is not an ancient organization.
+It was founded in 1956 “to defend the rights and the freedom of affordable housing.”

 ALCOHOL-RELATED ARTIST DEATH: Jackson Pollock died in a car accident.
 His 1948 work, No. 5 sold to David Geffen for $140,000,000.